Going around Ribadesella becomes a very dense and entertaining walk, with dozens of locations of interest.

 In this walk, humorist Antonio Mingote has left reflected his biggest vignette, in six ceramic murals that review the local history.
 Those that are popularly known as The Mingote Panels, they are an authentic work of art in the open air that you should not miss.

 We walk the Paseo de la Grúa until its end and we arrive at a wide space, with high retaining walls, from which we get a close view of the Cantabrian Sea.
 Above us, the Monte Corberu, a promontory with exclusive views.
 From the area where we are located we can easily ascend it by stairs.
 At the top is The Guide Hermitage, a small chapel that is the seat of the Virgin of the same name, the patron saint of the sailors' guild since ancient times.
 In the surroundings of the hermitage we discovered authentic cannons pointing towards the horizon.
 It is about the weapons that the ancient Rio de Janeiroians used to protect themselves from any threat that will come from the sea, call pirates or foreign conquerors.

-From the mountain of «Guide» we obtain an exact map of the village, with its two clearly differentiated parts, its enormous beach, the wide estuary and the high mountain ranges that surrounds the town by the south, with its maximum level located in the Mount Mofrechu.
+From the mountain of «Guide» we get an exact map of the villa, with its two clearly differentiated parts, its enormous beach, the wide estuary and the high mountain ranges that surrounds the town by the south, with its maximum level located in the Mount Mofrechu.
 At the end of the beach is the Monte Somos, which together with the Corberu, in which we find ourselves, give the mouth and the beach an aspect of a shell.
 If we look further down we discover the pedrales.
 The coast at the foot of the cliff is made of rocks and boulders.